roytang/blog/content/post/2020/06/weeknotes-06-07/index.md

   - I think I'm like in the final act for Divinity OS2.
 Need to finish it soonish because...
   - ... my PS4 is back!
 My brother finally passed by the house to pick up some stuff and returned my console.
 I already hooked it up and did the installation things for FF7R.
 Will probably start it this week.
   - new Humble choice is up, but it's meh again.
 Will probably pass.
+  - I was looking forward to the PS5 reveal this week, but it got rescheduled due to everything happening
+  - At least previews for the next Magic set have already started.
+Some cool stuff.
+Instant planeswalker abilities!
+Phasing!
+Prowess!
+[Really creepy art](http://mythicspoiler.com/m21/cards/peerintotheabyss.html)!
+We also got some bans and an actual rule change to address companions, both of which are sure to shake up the formats.
+I finally caved and paid gems for the Ikoria mythic pass on Arena (I've saved up a bunch anyway.
+Still totally F2P!).
+Hopefully I can max out the levels/rewards before the mastery rotation.
 - **Quiz:** Geekfight was fun this week (theme was Marvel comics, right up my alley), although I didn't win.
 We did poorly in the other two online quizzes
 - **Watching lately:**
   - Legends of Tomorrow season finale was weak and didn't really make sense, but still somehow the best of the Arrowverse finales this season.
 Oh well.